-And suddenly, I was reminded of the empty tomb and the childlike wonder of those who witnessed it -- who stood at the entrance of the place where just hours before, the turning point in history had happened: Human feet on holy ground.
-Hearts filled with the utter delight of God’s love made visible in a way that had never been before.
+And suddenly, I was reminded of the empty tomb and the childlike wonder of those who witnessed it—who stood at the entrance of the place where just hours before, the turning point in history had happened: human feet on holy ground.
+Hearts filled with the utter delight of God’s love made visible in a way that it had never been before.

 That’s what I want on Easter Sunday.
 Even more than egg hunts and chocolates and new dresses (which are all delightful!)
 I want to be filled with His joy in a new way, and let it spill out everywhere.

-And I believe the children in our lives have a lot to teach us about that.
+And I believe the children in our lives have a lot to teach us about joy.

 Jesus knew it, too:

 He called a little child to him, and placed the child among them.
 3 And he said: “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.”Matthew 18:2-3 NIV

 Children ask questions.
 They haven’t yet convinced themselves that they’re self-sufficient beings who should know most everything.
 If we’ve been following Christ for awhile, we’re likely very familiar with the facts about Easter morning.
 We feel safe knowing the answers and sometimes we let that be enough.
 But what if we ask God for more this year?
 Ask Him to nudge us out of our comfort zones into new experiences of His resurrection life?
 Sure, we can celebrate those cherished traditions, but let’s show up with anticipation too—trusting Him to do a new thing.